-Planning Council staff held an interactive workshop on January 16, 2020, to discuss the proposed amendment and corresponding ARD.
+Planning Council staff held an interactive workshop on January 16, 2020, to discuss the foundation of the proposal.
 Local governments and interested parties were in attendance.
 In addition, a presentation was made on November 18, 2019, to the Broward Planning Director's Roundtable.
 Planning Council staff distributed the proposed amendment via email to all municipal mayors, managers and planners, as well as interested parties, on multiple occasions.
 The amendment and associated materials have been posted on the Broward County Planning Council website since November 2019.